The Pebble Shooter

 Just then a songbird landed on a low branch.
 That gave Mansay an idea.
 He flicked pebbles onto a bent banyan leaf so the circle traced the shape of the bird.
 He placed the body of the bird on one side of the bent leaf, and its head on the other.
 When the wind blew, the image of the bird on the ground appeared to sing.

 The King laughed heartily and clapped his hands.
-Two seconds later, all his guards also laughed and clapped each other on the back.
+Immediately, all his guards also laughed and clapped each other on the back.

 Mansay was carried to a chair behind the curtain and handed a basket of mud pellets.

 "My friend," said the King, slapping the councilor on his shoulder at the end of the meeting, "I can see you finally realized how important it is to allow others to speak.
-I'm pleased and impressed with you!"
+I am pleased and impressed with you!"

 "Actually what?"